joetanx/conjur-k8s/README.md

 kubectl -n cityapp get pods -o wide
 ```

-Browse to the Kubernetes node on port 30082 `http://<kube-node-fqdn>:30082` to verify that the application is working
+Browse to the service to verify that the application is working

 - Notice that the database connection details list that the application is connecting to `127.0.0.1` using empty credentials